Yokefleet: History

+The name Yokefleet derives from the Old Norse personal name Jokell, and the Old English flēot meaning 'stream'.

 Yokefleet is one of the ancient manors mentioned in the Domesday Book of 1086.
 The original Manor House was located on a moated site in the hamlet.

 In 1823 Yokefleet had a population of 199, which included a yeoman farmer, a corn miller, and a cattle dealer.
 It contained a windmill which served "as a mark for sailors to navigate the river".
 By 1831 Yokefleet population had dropped to 190, within a parish area of 950 acre which included ecclesiastical land and Walling Fen.
 The land mainly belonged to the Empson family who were impropriators—lay persons as patrons of incumbent clergy.
 There was a Wesleyan chapel.
 Occupations by this time included seven farmers, a school teacher for the local school, a corn miller, tailor, and two shoemakers, one of whom was a shopkeeper.
 A descendant of the Empson family, born at Yokefleet Hall, was literary critic and poet Sir William Empson (1906 – 1984).

 Prince Philip named his horse after Yokefleet and was seen having trouble controlling the horse at Horse Guards Parade, London in 1953.

 In early December 2013 Yokefleet, among other regional settlements was subject to flooding due to a tidal surge on the Ouse the largest in 60 years.
 According to the Environment Agency, damage caused would have been worse had it not been for the flood defences in place across the region.
 A 2014 Flood Investigation Report from East Riding of Yorkshire Council recommended that affected property owners should "develop a personal flood plan".
 However, improved flood defences are likely to be introduced across the region, including the significant raising of the river bank in order to ensure such flooding does not reoccur.
 The Environment Agency expressed confidence in such flood defences being improved by the government in order to prevent further flooding in the Haltemprice and Howden constituency and across the East Riding of Yorkshire.

+Governance

+Yokefleet was formerly a township in the parish of Howden, in 1866 Yokefleet became a civil parish, on 1 April 1935 the parish was abolished and merged with Blacktoft, part also went to Howden and to form Gilberdyke.